siefkenj/pretext-react/README.md

 A ReactJS version of the Pretext UI

-This interface is a prototype to investigate whether React would provide a suitable replacement for the current jquery-based UI for Pretext books when rendered on the web.
+This interface is a replacement for the current jquery-based UI for Pretext books when rendered on the web.

 ## Development

 To get started, make sure you have `nodejs` and `npm` (Node Package Manager; should be installed by default with Node) installed.
-Then, in the `pretext-react` director, run
+Then, in the `pretext-react` directory, run

 ```
 git submodule init